On September 2020, Project South

 that have demanded thorough and immediate investigation of the facts and accountability of the medical personnel who engaged in the non-consensual and/or unnecessary gynecological procedures, as well as all those who failed in their oversight duties to ensure proper medical care for those held under their authority and jurisdiction.

-FAR also calls for the protection of the victims and the adoption of transformative reparations to ensure these violations will not occur again.
+FAR calls for the protection of the victims and the adoption of transformative reparations to ensure these violations will not occur again.
 The United States must ensure that women victims are adequately consulted and their rights and needs are placed at the center of any solution using a gender sensitive approach.

 Which human rights are at stake?